Boron carbide

 as well as numerous industrial applications.
 With a Vickers hardness of >30 GPa, it is one of the hardest known materials, behind cubic boron nitride and diamond.

 History

-Boron carbide was discovered in the 19th century as a by-product of reactions involving metal borides, but its chemical formula was unknown.
+Boron carbide was first noticed by Henri Moissan (Nobel Prize of chemistry in 1906) in 1894 as a by-product of reactions involving metal borides, but its chemical formula was unknown.
 It was not until the 1930s that the chemical composition was estimated as B4C.

 Controversy remained as to whether or not the material had this exact 4:1 stoichiometry, as, in practice the material is always slightly carbon-deficient with regard to this formula, and X-ray crystallography shows that its structure is highly complex, with a mixture of C-B-C chains and B12 icosahedra.

 These features argued against a very simple exact B4C empirical formula.

 Because of the B12 structural unit, the chemical formula of "ideal" boron carbide is often written not as B4C, but as B12C3, and the carbon deficiency of boron carbide described in terms of a combination of the B12C3 and B12CBC units.